 - Module Four: Evaluate - The Value of Information

-- Final Graded Test
+- Module Five: Final Graded Quiz

-All modules are required as they provide a foundational introduction to the research process, however we recognize that research is often a non-linear and iterative process, and it may make sense for you to discuss and assign the modules in the order that best works within your course.
+All modules are required as they provide a foundational introduction to the research process; however we recognize that research is often a non-linear and iterative process, and it may make sense for you to discuss and assign the modules in the order that best works within your course.

 Each module includes a lesson plan, student learning outcomes, and activities to facilitate the learning and is designed to be introduced and discussed within the context of your First Year Seminar course.
 The modules function as reusable learning objects and students can go back and review the information as often as needed.
-Librarians will meet with FYS faculty to work to integrate the content seamlessly within the course.

 For more information or questions contact: